 - Primary Muscle(s) Worked: Deltoid, lateral (shoulder), upper trapezius

 - Equipment: Barbell

 - Mechanics Type: Compound (An exercise that involves two or more joint movements)

-- Force: Pull (A movement toward center of body during the concentric contraction of the target muscle.
-Isolated movements are classified by their compound counterparts).
+- Force: Pull (Their compound counterparts classify a movement toward the center of the body during the concentric contraction of the target muscle.
+Isolated movements).

-- Utility: Basic (A principal exercise that can place greater absolute intensity on muscles exercised relative to auxiliary exercises.
-Basic exercises tend to be gravity dependant, have an inclusion or shift of resistance through multiple muscle group throughout the range of motion (e.g. bench press: front deltoid to pectoralis major to triceps) and have a natural transfer of torsion force to compression force (e.g., lockout on squat, bench press, etc.) or tension force (e.g. extension of arm curl) to the bone(s) and joint(s) during full range of motion).
+- Utility: Basic (A regular exercise that can place higher absolute intensity on muscles exercised relative to auxiliary lifts.
+Basic exercises tend to be gravity-dependent, and they have inclusion or shift in resistance through multiple muscle group.
+Throughout the range of motion the muscles that are engaged will change (e.g., bench press: front deltoid to pectoralis major to triceps).
+These exercises have a natural transfer of torsion force to compression force (e.g., lockout on squats, bench press, etc.) or tension force (e.g., the extension of arm curl) to the bone(s) and joint(s) during full range of motion).